 - We expect our suppliers to implement the standards of the charter with their own suppliers.

 - The charter (and sustainability) is covered in our tender process, and is a standing agenda point of supplier review meetings conducted as part of ongoing contract management.
 These meetings are conducted monthly, quarterly or annually dependant on the supplier’s tier classification.
 They enable us to review supplier performance to ensure compliance with their contract and service-level agreements.

-- Supply Chain Managers are trained internally in key ESG topics, such as Sustainable Procurement to equip them with the knowledge and skills to drive forward supplier discussions and activity.
+- Supply chain managers are continually trained internally on onboarding and performance management of suppliers, as well as on key ESG topics, such as climate, diversity and inclusion and sustainable procurement to equip them with the knowledge and skills to drive forward supplier discussions and activity.

 - Embedding EcoVadis into performance objectives of procurement.

 “We are very pleased to be working with NatWest Group, helping them collaborate with suppliers to drive sustainability performance.
 Significant progress has been made in just one year with 85% of in-scope spend already rated on sustainability topics across environmental, labour & human rights, ethics and sustainable procurement.
 Their commitment to embed this into business as usual is real with the EcoVadis rating integrated into contract clauses, internal procurement systems and processes and supplier relationship management.
 Natwest has been a first mover for the FS sector in the UK.
 We’re proud to be partnering with them to drive meaningful impact at scale”